kubernetes/git-sync/README.md

             Use SSH for git authentication and operations.

     --ssh-key-file <string>, $GITSYNC_SSH_KEY_FILE
-            The SSH key to use when using --ssh.
+            The SSH key(s) to use when using --ssh.
+This flag may be specified more than once and the environment variable will be parsed like PATH - using a colon (':') to separate elements.
 If not specified, this defaults to "/etc/git-secret/ssh".

     --ssh-known-hosts, $GITSYNC_SSH_KNOWN_HOSTS
             Enable SSH known_hosts verification when using --ssh.
 If not